 - Nadia and Peter visit the candy store.
 Nadia buys three candy bars and four fruit roll-ups for $2.84.
 Peter also buys three candy bars, but can only afford one additional fruit roll-up.
 His purchase costs $1.79.
-What is the cost of each candy bar and each fruit roll-up?
+What is the cost of a candy bar and a fruit roll-up individually?

 - A small plane flies from Los Angeles to Denver with a tail wind (the wind blows in the same direction as the plane) and an air-traffic controller reads its ground-speed (speed measured relative to the ground) at 275 miles per hour.
 Another, identical plane, moving in the opposite direction has a ground-speed of 227 miles per hour.
 Assuming both planes are flying with identical air-speeds, calculate the speed of the wind.

 - An airport taxi firm charges a pick-up fee, plus an additional per-mile fee for any rides taken.
-If a 12 miles journey costs $14.29 and a 17 miles journey costs $19.91, calculate:
+If a 12-mile journey costs $14.29 and a 17-mile journey costs $19.91, calculate:

 - the pick-up fee

 - the per-mile rate

 - the cost of a seven mile trip

 - Calls from a call-box are charged per minute at one rate for the first five minutes, then a different rate for each additional minute.
 If a 7-minute call costs $4.25 and a 12-minute call costs $5.50, find each rate.

 - A plumber and a builder were employed to fit a new bath, each working a different number of hours.
 The plumber earns $35 per hour, and the builder earns $28 per hour.
 Together they were paid $330.75, but the plumber earned $106.75 more than the builder.
 How many hours did each work?